geowarin/geowarin.github.io/content/post/2016-01-12-spring-boot-app-in-docker-image.md

 categories:
 - docker
 date: 2016-01-12T00:00:00Z
-description: With Gradle, you can create a Docker image of your Spring Boot application and ship it instead of shipping a jar
+Summary: With Gradle, you can create a Docker image of your Spring Boot application and ship it instead of shipping a jar
 tags:
 - spring-boot